franespeche/.dotfiles/README.md

 ```
 # scripts
 ```
+$ makegif <file.mov>
+# ~/.config/custom/alias.zsh
+# makes gif from a .mov file and saves it to 'output.gif'

+$ screenshoot
+# python script that uploads a screenshot from a selected area and paste its url to clipboard
+# path: ~/.config/custom/scripts/screenshoot

+$ wm
+# simple bash chronometer
+# path: ~/.config/custom/scripts/wm

+$ voice
+# discord bot found on the web with changes
-# path
+# path: ~/.config/custom/scripts/voice
-~/.config/custom/scripts

 ```
-  ## screenshoot:
-   python script that uploads a screenshot from a selected area and paste its url to clipboard

-  ## wm
-   simple bash chronometer

-  ## voice
-   discord bot found on the web with changes

-term
-: definition